Kodai Iida

-Kodai Iida (飯田 昴大, Iida Kodai) is a Japanese professional footballer who plays as a midfielder.
+Kodai Iida (飯田 昴大, Iida Kodai) is a Japanese professional footballer who plays as a midfielder for Polish III liga club Lipno Stęszew.

 Club career

 Early career

 Iida played football at Yamanashi Gakuin University in Kōfu, Yamanashi Prefecture before moving to the United States to pursue a professional career as a footballer.

 Kitsap

 In April 2017, Iida signed with National Premier Soccer League side Kitsap SC after a trial period.

 Clarkstown Eagles

 Later in 2017, Iida signed for NPSL side Clarkstown Eagles, scoring three goals in six appearances as the club would go on to make the playoffs.

 Washington Premier

 In 2018, Iida played for American Evergreen Premier League side Washington Premier FC, scoring four goals in ten appearances and leading the club to a league title.

 HFX Wanderers

 In September 2018, Iida participated in the Canadian Premier League Open Trials and was named one of the top players from the Montreal trials by the league's coaches.
 On 21 February 2019, Iida signed his first professional contract with Canadian Premier League side HFX Wanderers.
 He made his debut as a substitute in Halifax's inaugural match on 28 April 2019.
 On 14 December 2019, the club announced that Iida would not be returning for the 2020 season.